Forgotten History: MLK’s Mom was also assassinated, and his Dad was held hostage by Samuel L. Jackson (seriously).

-Eventually however, the FBI got involved and Jackson’s mother urged his son to stay out of Atlanta, lest he risk death.
+Eventually, the group attracted the attention of the FBI, and Jackson’s mother urged his son to stay out of Atlanta, lest he risk death.
 Jackson eventually reenrolled in a forgiving Morehouse, this time in the theater department deciding, “that theater would now be my politics.
 It could engage people and affect the way they think.
 It might even change some minds.”

 At least there was one happy ending for a family that experienced so much tragedy in return for their constant public service.